 Those who are new to counseling, it’s completely normal to feel anxious and maybe even leery about counseling.
 The idea of talking to a complete stranger about your personal life—how weird is that?!
 After the first session or two you should feel more relaxed as we get a better understanding of one another in the therapeutic relationship.

 Here are a few common questions I am asked to help give you a better idea of what you can expect with counseling:

 What are appointments like?

 Before your first appointment, necessary forms will be emailed to you for you to read at your leisure and fill out at home to bring in to your appointment.
 This saves you time in the office and allows me to see more clients.
 Each type of counseling will include an intake assessment that last approximately 60 minutes.
 The appointment is largely focused towards asking questions about your history and current situation to get the best picture of what needs to be worked on and what you would like to gain from treatment.

-For couples and marriage counseling, I will meet with partners together for their first 55 minute appointment.
+For couple and marriage counseling, I will meet with partners together for their first 55 minute appointment.
 We will discuss issues and goals for therapy.
 Then each person will have their own separate 60 minute intake appointments, which allows for them to talk at length about themselves, their past, present, and share who they are as an individual.
 Having separate intake appointments also allows people to discuss concerns they have that they are not quite ready to share with their partner, but would like assistance with.
 At times partners will be given paperwork at the initial appointment to take home to fill out and bring back with them at their intake.